-“We must give JEDI and the DoD the US sovereign support staff it deserves to complete missions successfully,” says the CEO of US Cloud, Robert E. LaMear IV.
+“We must give JEDI and the DoD the US sovereign support staff it deserves to complete missions successfully,” says the founder of US Cloud, Robert E. LaMear IV.
 “Inserting foreign nationals into the country’s (USA) technical support supply chain is irresponsible and poses a needless risk to our national security.”

 A requirement for the DoD cloud is integration and operation of computing solutions that are straightforward and repeatable across classification levels.
 “This will allow warfighters to make data driven decisions and enhance DoD ability to share data with allies and operate as a coalition force,” the report says.

 The report notes that the technology industry has made large strides in running disconnected operations.
 “The Department’s General Purpose and Fit For Purpose clouds will capitalize on these efforts to provide the warfighter with the latest technology where they need it and when they need it regardless of the environment.”

 The “rugged and adaptable” devices used by combatants in the field must be able to automatically synchronize with the cloud when communications are sufficient or reestablished.

 “Auto synchronization of information will ensure warfighters are retaining data, feeding it back into models, and fighting with the most recent algorithms.
 Doing this in a secure environment will be a force multiplier and directly support the primary goal of the cloud environment: information superiority.”